mkyleUD/Caviness-HPC-Intro/_episodes/01-cluster.md

 ---
-title: "Working on a remote HPC system"
+title: "Working remotely on the Caviness Cluster"
 teaching: 25
 exercises: 10
 questions:
 - "What is an HPC system?"
-- "How does an HPC system work?"
+- "What are now nodes and what types of nodes does Caviness have?"
-- "How do I log on to a remote HPC system?"
+- "How do I log on to the Caviness Cluster?"
 objectives:
 - "Connect to a remote HPC system."
+- "The differences between Caviness and other HPC clusters."
 - "Understand the general HPC system architecture."
 keypoints:
+- "Caviness is like other HPC Systems but does  use a custom program (VALET) for setting up the computing environment."
 - "An HPC system is a set of networked machines."
 - "HPC systems typically provides login nodes and a set of worker nodes."
 - "The resources found on independent (worker) nodes can vary in volume and type (amount of RAM, processor architecture, availability of network mounted file systems, etc.)."
 - "Files saved on one node are available on all nodes."
 ---